unioslo/harborapi/docs/usage/authentication.md

-The client can be instatiated with either a username and password, a base64-encoded [HTTP Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) credential string, or Harbor JSON credentials file.
+The client can be instatiated with either a username and password, a base64-encoded [HTTP Basic Access Authentication Token](https://en.wikipedia.org/wiki/Basic_access_authentication), or a Harbor JSON credentials file.

 ### Username and password